wiris/html-integrations/packages/tinymce7/README.md

 ## Known issues

+- When loading the page with initial content, TinyMCE 7 removes the `<semantics>` tag.
+This tag is the one that identifies formulas as Handwriting.
+To bypass their sanitization and allow the `<semantics>` tag the initial content, add the following configuration to you TinyMCE instance: `xss_sanitization: false`.
+Checkout [more information here](https://github.com/tinymce/tinymce/issues/10114).
 - The editor's caret is lost when inserting a new formula on Safari with ChemType [#486](https://github.com/wiris/html-integrations/issues/486)

 ## Services